temetski/temetski.github.io/_posts/2014-10-01-dilation-and-erosion-dilation-and.md

 *Erosion*
 {: refdef}

-I performed Dilation and Erotion in Scilab using the IPD toolbox.
+I performed Dilation and Erosion in Scilab using the IPD toolbox.
 The results I obtained were consistent with my hand drawn Dilations and Erosions.

 ## Cancer Cell Detection